Back

 Visiting your doctor 4 to 6 weeks before a trip to Honduras to check whether you need any vaccinations or preventative measures is a must.
 In early 2016, Zika virus was confirmed in the country and it is best to discuss travel plans with your healthcare provider, particularly if you are pregnant or trying to conceive.

 Standards of medical treatment vary in Honduras: state-funded hospitals are under-resourced and medicines are in short supply.
 Health insurance is required in Honduras and evidence of this should be carried at all times.
-Making sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad is essential and private clinics should be used when and where possible, though these are only available in major towns.
-Travellers should always make sure they have purchased travel insurance to ensure they are protected.
+Making sure you have adequate travel medical insurance and accessible funds to cover the cost of any medical treatment abroad is essential and private clinics should be used when and where possible, though these are only available in major towns.
+Expats should always make sure they have purchased expat travel insurance to ensure they are protected.

 Dengue fever and malaria are present in Honduras and tap water should be avoided; bottled water is safe, cheap and widely available.